vassilych/cscs/README.md

 <br>

-All of the functions above are supported on all of the devices.
+All of the functions above are supported on all devices.
 But there are also a few functions that have more access to the OS internals and are supported only for Windows or Mac apps.
 They are below.
 <br>